Search

 Permeation is different from penetration.
 Penetration occurs when the chemical leaks through seams, pinholes and other imperfections in the material: permeation occurs when the chemical diffuses or travels through intact material.

-Breakthrough time is time it takes a chemical to permeate completely through the material.
+Breakthrough time is the time it takes a chemical to permeate completely through the material.
 It is determined by applying the chemical on the glove exterior and measuring the time it takes to detect the chemical on the inside surface.
-The sensitivity of the analytical instruments used in these measurements influence when a chemical is first detected.
+The sensitivity of the analytical instruments used in these measurements influences when a chemical is first detected.
 The breakthrough time gives some indication of how long a glove can be used before the chemical will permeate through the material.

 Degradation is a measurement of the physical deterioration of the material due to contact with a chemical.
 The material may get harder, stiffer, more brittle, softer, weaker, or may swell.
 The worst example is that the material may actually dissolve in the chemical.